Fuchū-Yamanouchi Tile Kiln ruins: Overview

 The use of tiled roofs, which was a symbol of continental culture and the advanced state of the central administration, spread during the Asuka and Nara period to Buddhist temples and regional administrative centers.
 The Fuchū-Yamanouchi kiln is located about one kilometer southwest of the Sanuki Kokubun-ji and is on the border between Sakaide and Takamatsu cities.
 This anagama kiln is located on a slope and has a total length of over three meters.
 In the vicinity of the kiln, eaves tiles with the same pattern as roof tiles unearthed from the ruins of Sanuki Kokubun-ji and the Sanuki Kokubun-niji have been unearthed, so it is clear that the tiles of both temples were fired at this kiln.There were once around 14 kiln sites in the area, but today only this one remains in almost complete shape.
-Based on excavated excavated roof tiles, it is believed to have been built in the Nara period.
+Based on excavated roof tiles, it is believed to have been built in the Nara period.
 The site is about 15 minutes on foot from Kokubu Station on the JR Shikoku Yosan Line Takase Station.